apache/apisix-website/website/blog/2021-09-29-release-apache-apisix-2.10-en.md

 - API Gateway
 - Release Notes
 - APISIX 2.10
-description: Apache APISIX 2.10 is released!
+description: Apache APISIX 2.10.0 is released!
+This is the first LTS release of Apache APISIX.
 tags: [Release]
 ---

-> Apache APISIX 2.10 is released!
+> Apache APISIX 2.10.0 is released!

 <!--truncate-->

-Apache APISIX 2.10 is officially released! 🎉 This is the first LTS release of Apache APISIX with support for 10+ new features and new plugins.
-Have a quick read to learn about the new features in version 2.10!
+Apache APISIX 2.10.0 is officially released! 🎉 This is the first LTS release of Apache APISIX with support for 10+ new features and new plugins.
+Have a quick read to learn about the new features in version 2.10.0!

 ## Milestone: The First LTS Release

-This 2.10 release is a milestone for Apache APISIX, as Apache APISIX 2.10 is our first LTS (Long Time Support) release.
+This 2.10.0 release is a milestone for Apache APISIX, as Apache APISIX 2.10.0 is our first LTS (Long Time Support) release.

-We will be releasing subsequent patch versions on top of Apache APISIX 2.10, i.e. 2.10.1, 2.10.2, etc. These releases will backport bugfixes from the main branch.
+We will be releasing subsequent patch versions on top of Apache APISIX 2.10.0, i.e. 2.10.1, 2.10.2, etc. These releases will backport bugfixes from the main branch.

 In October, we plan to release the first patch for the first LTS version, Apache APISIX 2.10.1.